ibm-cloud-docs/hpc-spectrum-symphony/setting-symphony-cluster.md

 * `worker_node_min_count`: The minimum number of worker nodes that are provisioned at the time the cluster is created and remain running regardless of job demands in the cluster.

-* `worker_node_max_count`: The maximum number of worker nodes in your HPC cluster, which limits the number of machines that can be added to HPC cluster.
+* `worker_node_max_count`: The maximum number of worker nodes in your Spectrum Symphony cluster, which limits the number of machines that can be added to HPC cluster.
 Symphony auto scaling scales up the cluster to this number of nodes when needed for your workloads and scales back for keeping onlyworker_node_min_count workers when no job is in the queues.

 ### Parameters for instance profiles
 {: #hpc-cluster-instance-profiles-deployment-parameters}

 You can control the instance profile for each instance type through the xxx_node_instance_type parameters.
 The management nodes are where the main Symphony daemons are running.
 You need to select ones with more compute power if you plan to run jobs by using 100+ nodes.
 The worker nodes are the ones where the workload execution takes place and the choice needs to be made according to the characteristic of workloads.
 The login instance is served as a jump host, so you can pick the smallest profile.
 For more information, see [Instance Profiles](/docs/vpc?topic=vpc-profiles&interface=ui).

-## Accessing the HPC cluster
+## Accessing the Spectrum Symphony cluster
 {: #hpc-cluster-access}
 {: step}

-To access your HPC cluster, complete the following steps:
+To access your Spectrum Symphony cluster, complete the following steps:

 1. Go to the **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > Activity > Plan applied > View log**.